HermanToothrot10/qubic-capital-manual/docs/proposals/ipop.md

 ## Voting mechanism

-- Voters choose Yes or No
+- Voters choose Yes or N
-- If voting Yes, voters enter the maximum amount (in Qu) they are willing to allocate
+- If voting Yes, voters enter the maximum amount (in Qu) they are willing to allocate.
+The amount must be at least 1,000,000,000 Qu and cannot exceed the available funds in the reinvestment fund at the time of voting.

 ## Approval & allocation logic